wgroeneveld/brainbaking/content/about.md

 Professionally, I am a PhD researcher at the [Faculty of Engineering Technology](https://iiw.kuleuven.be/english), KU Leuven.
 I have been an experienced software engineer for 11 years before that, taking on various roles from agile coaching to technical lead.
 I am not only interested in technical software development, but also in what happens at **non-cognitive, human level** when developing software _together_.

 I used to be only good at programming because I thought, as a Computer Scientist, you specialize instead of generalize.
 But the more I worked with computers, the more my hands itched to do something else.
-So nowadays I love to go wide and pass on that enthousiasm for knowledge on any level.
+So nowadays I love to go wide and pass on that enthusiasm for knowledge on any level.

 Those areas of knowledge include: